jhumelsine/jhumelsine.github.io/_posts/2024-05-01-interpreter-design-pattern-parser-implementation.md

 assertEquals("0", new Rational("0").evaluate(null).toString());
 ```

-The same test will be modified to a `Parser` test by removing the specific `Rational` reference and replacing it with a `Parser` reference as so:
+The same test will be modified as a `Parser` test by removing the specific `Rational` reference and replacing it with `ScannerImpl` and `Parser` references as so:
 ```java
 assertEquals("0", new Parser(new ScannerImpl("0")).parse().evaluate(null).toString());
 ```

 Everything else is the same.
 Rather than explicitly creating a `Rational` object, the `Parser` and `ScannerImpl` will create it for us implicitly.

-Here is the initial `Parser` implementation with just enough non-hardcoded content to allow this test to pass.
-That is, it doesn’t hardcode something like: `return new Rational(“0”)`; although, I did use this as a stepping stone to the implementation directly below.
+Here is the initial `Parser` implementation with just enough provided to allow this test to pass.

-Look at the parallels of these methods and the [Design to Implementation – Where to Start?](https://jhumelsine.github.io/2024/04/17/interpreter-design-pattern-implementation.html#where-to-start)
+Look at the parallels of these methods and the equivalent UML classes in [Design to Implementation – Where to Start?](https://jhumelsine.github.io/2024/04/17/interpreter-design-pattern-implementation.html#where-to-start).
+Recall that parsers are [Configurers](https://jhumelsine.github.io/2023/10/09/dependency-injection-design-pattern.html#configurer) so they have knowledge of the classes in the design.

 ```java
 class Parser {
     private final Scanner scanner;